apiltywaree/db-service/README.md

 # db-service
-This project is a Stock Price Viewer with Microservices Architecture using Spring Cloud, Spring Boot, Eureka, Zuul.
+This project is a Stock Price Viewer build with Microservices Architecture using Spring Cloud, Spring Boot, Eureka, Zuul.

 It has following components:
 1. User